cds-snc/gc-articles/README.md

 You should always release to Staging first.
 The "tag-release" step above will build/tag/push both Staging and Production containers, so the Production deploy is a simple config change.

-When you're ready to deploy to Production, run the follwing command:
+When you're ready to deploy to Production, run the following command:

 ```
 npm run deploy-production